 We will build a circadian GCN for the ant, Camponotus floridanus, using time-course RNASeq data collected in Das and de Bekker (2021; bioRxiv).
 The raw data is deposited on NCBI under accession number XXXX.

-Description of the dataset: Three forager and three nurse ant brains were sampled and pooled for RNA extraction and sequencing, every 2h over a 24h period.
-In total, we had 24 RNASeq datasets for ant brains.
+Description of the dataset: Three forager and three nurse ant brains were sampled and pooled for RNA extraction and Illumina sequencing, every 2h over a 24h period.
+This resulted in 24 RNASeq datasets for ant brains (12 forager and 12 nurse datasets over the course of a 24h LD 12:12 day).

 One would need to perform the usual steps – trimming the reads, mapping the reads to the genome, and quantifying normalized gene counts – to obtain normalized gene expression data from the raw reads.
 At the end, for each gene in the genome, we should have the normalized expression for each time point, throughout the 24h day.